 The variegated form ‘Variegata’ produces blades adorned with white leaf margins.
 There are also selections with gold bands, silver stripes, and other decorative effects on the leaf blades.
 The flowers are not memorable, often hidden amongst the leaves, but are produced in spikes in spring.

 Japanese sedge requires rich, moist soil.
 Plant either in full sun or partial shade.
 This sedge looks lovely when planted beneath trees and shrubs.
 Japanese sedge is reliably hardy in USDA zones 6 to 9, but with protection, a few forms can thrive down to zone 5.

 In northern regions, plant the sedge on a southwestern area of the garden where it is protected from winds.
 Use a thick layer of organic mulch just around the root zone.
 As an evergreen plant, growing Japanese sedge with perennials provides much needed texture during the winter months.
 The brighter forms such as ‘Gold Band’ will enhance the darker, shadier areas of the garden with bright yellow accented leaves.

 Extreme drought or heavily sodden soils should be avoided.
 One can adversely affect the health of the sedge and the other causes fungal issues.
 Water the plant when the top of the soil is dry to the touch.
 Water deeply, but in infrequently, to allow roots to spread and establish.

 Pruning is not necessary but will enhance the appearance of new foliage in spring.
 Prune time is late winter to very early spring.

 The centers of the plant may die out and fail to produce new leaves after several years.
 This indicates it is time to divide the plant.
-Division can take place every 2 to 3 years in spring.
+Division can take place every two to three years in spring.
 Individual clumps are then planted singly to produce brand new plants.
-Sedges, grasses and many perennials are wonderful this way.
+Sedges, grasses, and many perennials are wonderful this way.
 Over time, they multiply and supply the gardener with new specimens to share or populate the landscape for free.